-There are some options to specify parameters of the conversion into image formats, which can significantly reduce size of produced tiles by degrading the output.
+There are some options to specify parameters of the conversion into image formats, which can significantly reduce the size of produced tiles by degrading the output.

-- -jpg_quality The quality of JPEG compression.
-Number between 10 and 95.
-Default is 85. - -quant_quality The quality of quantization.
+-jpg_quality The quality of JPEG compression.
+A number between 10 and 95.
+The default is 85.

+- -quant_quality The quality of quantization.
 Number between 1 and 100.
 Default is 100. - -quant_speed Higher speed levels disable expensive algorithms and reduce quantization precision.
 Speed 1 gives marginally better quality at significant CPU cost.
-Speed 10 has usually 5% lower quality, but is 8 times faster than speed 8.
-Default is 10. - If you experience issues with the visual quality of generated tiles with quantization involved try to set -quant_speed to lower values. - -webp_quality The quality of WebP compression.
-Number between 1 and 100.
+Speed 10 has usually 5% lower quality but is 8 times faster than speed 8.
+The default is 10. - If you experience issues with the visual quality of generated tiles with quantization involved try to set quant_speed to lower values. - -webp_quality The quality of WebP compression.
+A number between 1 and 100.
 Level 100 means lossless compression.
-Default is 75. - -webp_alpha_quality The quality of WebP alpha channel compression.
-Number between 1 and 100.
+The default is 75. - -webp_alpha_quality The quality of WebP alpha channel compression.
+A number between 1 and 100.
 Level 100 means lossless compression.
-Default is 100.
+The default is 100.

-Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with internal palette with optimal colors with higher visual:
+Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with an internal palette with optimal colors with higher visual: